BenjaminOddou/alfred-dashlane/README.md

 ![incognito_no](public/incognito_no.webp)

+3. `🔥 Allow cache` enables the workflow to save a backbone (no confidentital data are stored) of you Dashlane vault as `JSON` files under the `alfred_workflow_cache` folder (`~/Library/Caches/com.runningwithcrayons.Alfred/Workflow Data/com.benjamino.dashlane`).
+This speeds up the response time.

-1. `🎷 Notification sound` allows you to personalize the sound of the workflow notification.
+4. `🎷 Notification sound` allows you to personalize the sound of the workflow notification.

 ### Get your one-time password (OTP) code by mail